avo-hq/docs/src/2.0/menu-editor.md

   Provide feedback
 </a>

-One common task you need to do is to organize your sidebar resources into menus.
+One common task you need to do is organize your sidebar resources into menus.
 You can easily do that using the menu editor in the initializer.

-When you start with Avo you'll get an auto-generated sidebar By default.
-That sidebar will contain all your resources, dashboards and custom tools.
-To start customizing that menu you have to add the `main_menu` key to your initializer.
+When you start with Avo, you'll get an auto-generated sidebar By default.
+That sidebar will contain all your resources, dashboards, and custom tools.
+To customize that menu, you have to add the `main_menu` key to your initializer.

 ```ruby{3}
 # config/initializers/avo.rb